scastets/Renewable-Electricity-Mix/README.md

 ---
 by Elisa Escanez and Sébastien Castets

-Goal: Analyse of the EOLES model of P. Quirion
+Goal: Analysis of the EOLES model of P. Quirion

 Github link of P. Quirion ressources: https://github.com/BehrangShirizadeh/EOLES_elecRES